aalto-ics-kepaco/msms_rt_score_integration/results/README.md

 ## Tables and Figures

 The IPython notebooks ("plots_and_tables*.ipynb") allow to reproduce the figures and tables of the paper directly from the raw data.
-There are notebooks specific for each dataset and to produce aggregated evaluations ("aggregated_plots_and_tables").
+There are notebooks specific for each dataset and to produce aggregated evaluations ([aggregated_plots_and_tables](results/aggregated_plots_and_tables)).